Taroona: Establishment of Taroona High School

-In 1958 a public High School was established on a large parcel of land on the Channel Highway central to the suburb, and with a frontage on to the foreshore of the Derwent River.
+In 1958 a public high school was established on a large parcel of land on the Channel Highway central to the suburb, and with a frontage on to the foreshore of the Derwent River.

 In 1960 the Taroona Primary School re-located to the same site, from an older building further south on the Channel Highway.
 Those original primary school buildings were adapted for kindergarten and pre-school but were burnt down by an arsonist in 1974.
 The kindergarten and pre-school were then re-built adjacent to the primary school.

 Taroona High School and Taroona Primary school are completely separate educational institutions, although they do share one oval.

 Originally the high school catered for grades 7 to 11, but with the establishment of the separate Matriculation College system in 1962 the grade 11 students were transferred to the Hobart Matriculation College.
-At its maximum the enrolments at Taroona High School were about 1200 in the 1960s, with students traveling from Ferntree, South Hobart, Sandy Bay, Battery Point, Kingston, Blackmans Bay, and several centers further south.
+At its maximum the enrolments at Taroona High School were about 1200 in the 1960s, with students travelling from Ferntree, South Hobart, Sandy Bay, Battery Point, Kingston, Blackmans Bay, and several centres further south.

 There are now approximately 1150 students in high school, now only drawing students from the southern suburbs of Hobart.
 The current principal is Matthew Bennell.

 Notable persons

-Taroona was the childhood home of Tasmanian-born Mary, Crown Princess of Denmark, who attended the river-side Taroona High School before completing her high schooling at Mount Nelson's Hobart College and embarking on her tertiary degree at the University of Tasmania.
+Taroona was the childhood home of Tasmanian-born Queen Mary of Denmark, who attended the river-side Taroona High School before completing her high schooling at Mount Nelson's Hobart College and embarking on her tertiary degree at the University of Tasmania.

 In the arts, lead vocalist of The Seekers, Judith Durham (born Judith Mavis Cock, 3 July 1943) lived in Taroona as a young girl, and attended the Fahan School in Sandy Bay before moving back to Melbourne in 1956.
 She joined The Seekers in 1963.
 Gwen Harwood, poet and librettist, lived in Taroona with her family for a number of years in the nineteen fifties.
 Louise Lovely, Australia's first actress to achieve fame in Hollywood, spent her later years in Taroona until her death in 1980.

 David Bartlett, former Tasmanian premier (2008), was also raised in Taroona.

 Shot Tower

 Situated on the Channel Highway just south of Taroona is one of the State's most unusual historic buildings, the Shot Tower.
-The Shot Tower is a 48 m (157 ft) tall, 10 m (32 ft) in diameter circular sandstone tower constructed by Joseph Moir in 1870 from locally quarried sandstone blocks.
+The Shot Tower is a 48 m (157 ft) tall, 10 m (32 ft) in diameter cylindrical sandstone tower constructed by Joseph Moir in 1870 from locally quarried sandstone blocks.
 Lead shot was made by dropping molten lead through a sieve at the top of the tower and by the time it hit the water at the bottom it was cold and spherical in shape.
 A climb up the 259 steps to the top of the tower gives a wonderful view of the Derwent Estuary.